Medicare Compensation Recovery 011-15000000

 - error - an error has occurred and the letter has not been sent.
 Program Management create a regular report for these errors.
 Do not notify Program Management when a letter error is identified

 If an error occurs, Service Officers must investigate to determine the cause and update the information.
 The process step must be redone as MCRS will not automatically send the letter once an issue is fixed.
-Errors can be caused for a number of reasons.
-For example:
+Letter errors can be caused for several reasons, for example:

 The Resources page contains a list of manual and system generated letters.